ashish-boss/goby3-course/practicals/practical_3.md

 Copy the code in `goby3-course/src/moos/pattern/` to a new directory (`goby3-course/src/moos/ctd`) and rename all the files and class names to `pGobyCourseCTDSim`.

+Also add your new directory to the `CMakeLists.txt` in `goby3-course/src/moos`.

 In the `loop()` method (called by `CMOOSApp::Iterate` at the AppTick frequency), generate a randomly populated CTD message using your DCCL message from yesterday and publish it (using `publish_pb`) to the MOOS variable "CTD_DATA_OUT".

 ## Update the moos mission